eerie-cosmos/Eerie-cosmos.github.io/Projects.md

 **Institution:** TU Dortmund University
 **Project type:** Master’s robotics course project

-### Research question
-How can a manipulator’s motion be formulated and executed in a ROS-based simulation and control framework using inverse kinematics and trajectory control?

-### Context
-The project focused on simulation and control of the Universal Robot UR10 within ROS, Gazebo, RViz, and MATLAB-based interfaces.
+This project focused on model-based manipulator motion generation and execution for the Universal Robot UR10 within a ROS-based simulation and control environment.
+It combined inverse kinematics, task-space to joint-space transformation, and controller-compatible trajectory execution in a workflow spanning MATLAB, Gazebo, RViz, and ROS communication interfaces.

-### Contribution
-The work involved numerical inverse kinematics, task-space and joint-space reasoning, point-to-point and waypoint trajectory generation, ROS publishers and subscribers, and action-based trajectory execution through controller interfaces.
+The implementation involved numerical inverse kinematics, point-to-point and multi-waypoint trajectory generation, ROS publishers and subscribers, and action-based controller execution with feedback and monitoring.
+A key aspect of the project was the translation of end-effector pose objectives into feasible joint-space motion while maintaining a clear connection between kinematic reasoning, motion specification, and executable control commands.

-### Methods and tools
-- Numerical inverse kinematics
-- Joint-space trajectory generation
-- Gazebo simulation
-- RViz visualization
+The project strengthened my manipulation-oriented systems background and reinforced a research direction centered on physically grounded perception and estimation for robotics, especially in settings where geometric or dynamical models define the core structure and learned components can later be incorporated in a principled way.
+It also provided a useful bridge between perception-oriented interests and action-oriented robot control.

-- ROS topics, actions, feedback, and controller interfaces
+**Methods and tools:** Numerical inverse kinematics, joint-space trajectory generation, Gazebo simulation, RViz visualization, ROS topics, ROS actions, feedback monitoring, and controller interfaces.

-### Outcome
-The project strengthened manipulation-oriented systems knowledge and practical familiarity with ROS-based robot control workflows.

-### Research relevance
-It supports later work in manipulation, planning, and robot-system integration.

-### Code and data
-This was a graded academic project.
+**Code and data:** This was a graded academic project.
 Representative documentation is presented here instead of a full public code release.